 This important benefit is overlooked by many families who need additional funds to help care for ailing parents or loved ones.
 This is a “pension benefit” and is not dependent upon service-related injuries for compensation.
 Most Veterans who are in need of assistance qualify for this pension.

 Aid and Attendance can help pay for care in the home, nursing home or assisted living facility.
 For 2012, a married Veteran is eligible for up to $2,019 per month, a single Veteran is eligible for a maximum of $1,703 per month, and a surviving spouse is eligible for up to $1,094 per month.
 There are increases each year for cost of living.

 Qualifications are generally as follows:

-(a) Veterans must have served at least 1 day during a period of war, had no less then 90 day’s service on active duty, and received an honorable discharge (or, more specifically, something other than a “dishonorable” discharge).
+(a) Veterans must have served 1 day during an active war, had no less then a 90 day service, and received an honorable discharge (or, more specifically, something other than a “dishonorable” discharge).

 (b) Surviving spouses must still have been married to the veteran when the veteran passed.